Corporal Punishment is Still Legal in Many States

 Now

 I do understand that the disciplinary pendulum has swung rather dramatically the other way.
-"Spare the rod and spoil the child" which is a loose translation of Proverbs 13:24 has more than an element of truth in it, doesn't it?
-In any case, most of us who are sending or have sent our children to private school understand that self-discipline is something which we adults need to teach our children ourselves.
-The school can certainly help, but in the end, we parents are responsible for making sure our children understand that there are real consequences for breaking the rules.
+"Spare the rod and spoil the child," a loose translation of Proverbs 13:24, has more than an element of truth, doesn't it?
+In any case, most of us who are sending or have sent our children to private schools understand that self-discipline is something that we adults need to teach our children ourselves.
+The school can certainly help, but in the end, we parents are responsible for ensuring our children understand that there are real consequences for breaking the rules.
 Just as in adult life, there are no physical punishments.
-But there are real consequences such as losing one's job, or being fined, or worse, facing jail time.
-Learning to abide by the school's Code of Discipline and Conduct is a valuable lesson for later life.
+But there are real consequences, such as losing one's job, being fined, or worse, facing jail time.
+Abiding by the school's Code of Discipline and Conduct is a valuable lesson for later life.

 The fix?

-What can you and I do to eliminate corporal punishment completely?
+What can you and I do to eliminate corporal punishment?
 Write to your state legislators and let them know your feelings.
-You pay local property taxes, therefore you also have a right to inform your local school board about how you feel.
+You pay local property taxes; therefore, you also have a right to inform your local school board about your feelings.
 Hopefully, your local board will have long since passed rules and regulations forbidding corporal punishment in their classrooms.
-In many cases, insurance carriers have demanded that the practice be forbidden because it exposes the board to lawsuits as well as bad publicity.
-School boards have enough exposure to legal action in circumstances over which they often have very little control.
-They can and do forbid risky practices such as corporal punishment which they can control as a matter of policy.
+In many cases, insurance carriers have demanded that the practice be banned because it exposes the board to lawsuits and bad publicity.
+School boards have enough exposure to legal action in circumstances over which they often have little control.
+They can and do forbid risky practices such as corporal punishment, which they can control as a matter of policy.

 This video from PBS gives us an overview of corporal punishment in the U.S.A.

 Finally, please speak up when you hear others advocating the physical abuse of children in our schools.
 For that, in the final analysis, is what corporal punishment is.
-Read about the history of corporal punishment so that you can speak knowledgeably about the issue.
-Please join parents everywhere who believe that children should be brought up in safe, nurturing environments at home and school.
+Read about the history of corporal punishment to speak knowledgeably about the issue.
+Please join parents everywhere who believe children should be brought up in safe, nurturing environments at home and school.

 Questions?
 Contact us on Facebook. @boardingschoolreview